d3b4g/leonids/_posts/ropmev2.md

 ![source-01](/img/ropemev2-001.PNG){: .align-left}

 Lets have a look at this function.
-I decompiled the function with Cutter.

 > To decompile a function from function view right-click and select show-in decompiler.